What was the real reason for my .410 barrel split?

 After firing my .410 shotgun a few times, with cartridges supplied by the dealer, the barrel split.
 (Read more on .410 shotguns here.)

 I have witnesses to the incident and the barrel was checked during use.
-I took the gun back to the supplier and was told the gun had to go to the proof house.
+I took the gun back to the supplier and was told the gun had to go to the Proof House.
 A report has come back stating user error.
 You can imagine my frustration and disappointment.
 Any suggestions as to what I can do now?
-They have not even informed me if I will have the gun returned.
+The Proof House has not even informed me if I will have the gun returned.